quicwg/base-drafts/draft-ietf-quic-transport.md

 Endpoints SHOULD abandon path validation based on a timer.
 When setting this timer, implementations are cautioned that the new path could have a longer round-trip time than the original.
-A value of three times the larger of the current PTO or the PTO for the new path (that is, using kInitialRtt as defined in {{QUIC-RECOVERY}}) is RECOMMENDED.
+A value of three times the larger of the current PTO or the PTO for the new path (using kInitialRtt, as defined in {{QUIC-RECOVERY}}) is RECOMMENDED.

 This timeout allows for multiple PTOs to expire prior to failing path